-The city of Prague may be known for its beauty and cultural history, but visitors will be surprised by the diversity of eateries and cuisines on offer.
-Largely geared to intrepid tourists, Prague's dining scene has come into its own in recent years and will not disappoint.
+The city of Prague may be known more for its beauty and history than its restaurant scene, but visitors will be surprised by the diversity of eateries and cuisines on offer.
+Largely geared to tourists of all kinds, Prague's dining scene has come into its own in recent years and will not disappoint.

 Just about any kind of niche restaurant can be found in Prague, from Indonesian to Indian or American to Uruguayan.
-The most popular dining areas around the city are the Staré Mesto (Old Town), Nove Mesto (New Town) and Vinohrady.
-It is customary to tip waiters 10-15%, although some restaurants in heavily-touristed areas will add a gratuity.
+The most popular dining areas in the city are the Staré Mesto (Old Town), Nove Mesto (New Town) and Vinohrady.
+It is customary to tip waiters 10 to 15 percent, although some restaurants in heavily-touristy areas will add a gratuity automatically.

 Visitors who enjoy the finer things in life will revel in Prague's premier restaurant, the Bellevue.
 Every dish on the menu is a masterpiece of modern Czech cuisine, which can be enjoyed together with a stunning view of Prague's castle and piano playing in the classically elegant surroundings.
 Open daily for lunch and dinner.
 Reservations are recommended.

 The beauty of the French Restaurant inside the famous art nouveau Municipal House building will take your breath away with the light of ten crystal chandeliers shimmering in the mirrors and embellishing the wall panelling.
 Although the name suggests French cuisine, the fare includes international and Czech specialities as good as the décor.
 A dazzling dining experience is guaranteed.

 Address: Námìstí Republiky 5